UWC2-APIDOC/to-do-service-public/docs/tutorials/update-a-task.md

 1. Make sure you’ve completed the [Before you start a tutorial](before-you-start-a-tutorial) topic on the development system you’ll use for the tutorial.

 2. Retrieve the `id` of the `task` you’d like to update.
 You can do this by sending a `GET` request to view all the existing tasks in the service.
-See [Get all tasks](coming soon) to learn more.

 3. Ensure that your local service is running.
 If it’s not, start it by running the below command in your command line (replacing <your-github-workspace> with your local clone of the repository).